 CBD is more closely related to NSAIDs such as ibuprofen and Rimadyl than to any other class of drugs.
-This class of drugs affect inflammation and prevents blood clots.
+This class of drugs affects inflammation and prevents blood clots.
 Although CBD acts as an anti-inflammatory, its impact on blood clotting can cause dangerous side effects as it reduces the clotting of blood and can therefore lead to serious bleeding.

-The quality of life for your dog may improve if you use CBD based products, sometimes in conjunction with other treatments.
+The quality of life for your dog may improve if you use CBD-based products, sometimes in conjunction with other treatments.

-CBD is being studied as a potential benefit to dogs suffering from cancer, stress, arthritic pain and general pain management.
+CBD is being studied as a potential benefit to dogs suffering from cancer, stress, arthritic pain, and general pain management.
 There is some scientific evidence that CBD can offer improvement to dogs suffering from these illnesses but more research needs to be conducted.

 The metabolic pathways of CBD and anti-inflammatory drugs are similar, and they might therefore be effective for treating various inflammatory conditions.